pradoprojects/DataStructuresCourse/ds_array/README.md

 You must implement the method "insereAposChave" in the List (Lista.java) so that it inserts an item after the first occurrence of a given key. <a href="./arranjo/Lista.java#L63" target="_blank">Check Solution</a>
   </li>
   <li>
-  You must implement the method "insereSemRepetir" in the List (Lista.java) so that it inserts an item only if there is no other item in the list with the same key as the item to insert.<a href="" target="_blank">Check Solution</a>
+  You must implement the method "insereSemRepetir" in the List (Lista.java) so that it inserts an item only if there is no other item in the list with the same key as the item to insert.<a href="./arranjo/Lista.java#L106" target="_blank">Check Solution</a>
   </li>
   <li>
-  You must implement the method "uneListas" in the List (Lista.java) so that it joins two lists given as a parameter (the second must be joined at the end of the first). <a href="" target="_blank">Check Solution</a>
+  You must implement the method "uneListas" in the List (Lista.java) so that it joins two lists given as a parameter (the second must be joined at the end of the first). <a href="./arranjo/Lista.java#L129" target="_blank">Check Solution</a>
   </li>

   <li>